appupgrade-dev/docs/README.md

 - #### Custom message.
 Yes, you read it correct.
 Instead of showing a boring update message which users tends to ignore.
 You can set a custom message for your users to see why you are asking them to update the message.
 Which will increase the number of users who will prefer to update.

+- #### Easy to use!
+Once integrated the dashboard and workflow is very easy to work with.
+Non-tech people can also use it.
+Product managers/owners can use it for some urgent updates without having to wait for the developer intervention.

+- #### Make testing faster!
+Testing team/Testers can create new version and check the upgrade-wall without asking for developers to create/update/remove versions in firestore/databases and dealing with json.
+Sometimes even creating with API is time consuming.

 App Upgrade has neccessary infrastructure and features to implement and manage versions.